nulinspiratie/JAR_education/documentation/drone_assembly.md

 The Raspberry Pi can be used to program the drone.
 It can send programming commands to the PixHawk, which will in turn control the motors.
 The pins of the Raspberry Pi should be connected to the TELEM2 port of the Pixhawk (the exact connectivity will be discussed later).
-The Raspberry Pi should be placed close to the PixHawk.
+The Raspberry Pi sits in a case, and should be placed close to the PixHawk.
+It should be easily accessible.

 ## Schematic
 The connections of the drone is loosely based on the schematic shown below.